 07598475228 Please leave a message if no reply.

-I can be flexible in the way we work together and suggest an initial meeting to see how we get on.
+I can be flexible in the way we work together and and would be pleased to meet you for an initial consultation to see how we get on.
 We can talk about the options for short or longer term counselling depending on your needs.

 Training, qualifications & experience

 I qualified as a counsellor in Other Centered Therapy at Tariki Trust.
 The course has its foundations based on Carl Rogers Person Centred Therapy.
 However the course uses both Western and Buddhist Psychology to explore human behaviour and the way forward to a happier, more contented life and acceptance of things that can’t be changed.
 The course also taught creative methodologies such as painting, imagination, psychodrama, drawing, sculpting with stones and other objects and role play that have proved helpful to clients over the years.

 I have worked as a counsellor since 2013 gaining considerable experience working in a local counselling agency, a hospice with dying people and bereaved clients and a charity, working with mature people with mobility issues.